You-Gao/Blog/mainpages/now.md

 ---
 # now

-The idea of a new page is nice, but it's perpetually in the past.
-You'd be reading this page long after I have wrote it.
+The idea of a new page is nice, but they're perpetually in the past.
+You'd be reading this page after I have wrote it.

 So I'll take my best shot at predicting what I'm up to at the time of reading.

 I am graduating in May 2026 which means the joyous task of applying for jobs and taking certification exams.
 I foresee jobs taking most of my time besides finishing up classes.
-I have been putting more times in the blog after getting struck by a writing block for the last couple of months.
-I find myself programming random ideas popping up, which seems paradoxical given my job hunt[^1].
+I have been putting more time into the blog after getting struck by a writing block for the last couple of months.
+I find myself enjoying programming again, so that's a plus[^1].

 In my recent solace, I spend it watcthing shows, playing games, and generating thoughts.
 I'm intrigued in what lays in wait for me.